What you need to know

-The Councillor Gift Register records all declarations of Council-related gifts, benefits and hospitality received and kept by a Councillor since 1 November 2016.
 Council also maintains a register of Conflicts of Interest declared by Councillors – current term of Council 2020-2024 and previous term of Council 2016-2020.
 We also maintain a register of Political Party Memberships held by Councillors, whether past or current.

 Candidates for Council elections are required to submit an election campaign donation return to the Chief Executive Officer within 40 days after the Election Day.
 You can view the Register of Campaign Donations from the most recent Council election, which was in 2020.

 The Donations and Grants Register contains information about grants, contributions and donations made by Council over the past financial year.

-Council can delegate some of its powers, duties and functions to members of Council staff in order to effectively and efficiently carry out its business.
-It can also delegate to Special Committees to make decisions on behalf of Council.
+Council can delegate some of its powers, duties and functions to Council’s CEO and members of Council staff in order to effectively and efficiently carry out its business.
+It can also delegate to Delegated Committees to make decisions on behalf of Council.
 These delegations are formalised through a written Instrument of Delegation.
 You can read a list of these in our Register of Instruments of Delegation.
 Council may also appoint people to be Authorised Officers.
-Authorised Officers are given the power to administer and enforce Acts, regulations or local laws on behalf of Council.

 Council maintains a Properties Register of all Council land and properties valued at more than $500,000.
 Our Property Lease Register contains information about any leases managed by Moonee Valley City Council with community groups, sporting clubs, not-for-profit organisations and commercial businesses.
 Our Major Service Contracts Register lists service contracts above $750,000.